ENFP is one of the 16 personalities developed by Isabel Briggs Myers and Katharine Cook Briggs (Myers-Briggs) based on Jungian personality types.

 - focus on the initial stages of a project, leaving the followup to their subordinates.

-Following jobs are the most suitable for the ENFP personality type:
+The following jobs suit the ENFP personality type:

 - Advertising Creative Director